 Painting Music live stage performance where the AI created music from live drawing unfolding on a screen through a projector was shown as part of Aberdeen University May Festival 2019 and funded by Creative Scotland.

-13-year old Labrador Paddy starred in the performance representing the animal kingdom alongside humanity and Artificial Intelligence.
+13-year old Labrador Paddy starred in the live stage performance representing the animal kingdom alongside humanity and Artificial Intelligence.

 Can Artificial Intelligence, a computer brain that is based on our own biological brains, replace a human?
 Is this a good idea?
 And what does this mean?
 What is Artificial Intelligence?
 To answer that question we firstly need to define what is ‘intelligence’.
 This is surprisingly difficult.
 Most explanations for intelligence are simply synonyms for the word intelligence like wisdom, cleverness, or being smart.
 So is intelligence then the ability to learn?
 And learn in particular like a human?
 To take in some form of sensory input and to learn how to respond?
 An amoeba in sea water responds to light to determine where to swim to find food – do we consider this intelligent?
 In some ways amoebas are already more intelligent than even the most sophisticated form of Artificial Intelligence available today, as they are fully autonomous, make decisions on their own, grow and reproduce.

-Painting Music has also been transformed into a 15-minute film produced by Glasgow filmmaker Kim Beveridge and associate editor Albert Lucas funded by Aberdeen City Council.
+Painting Music 20-minute film is produced by Glasgow filmmaker Kim Beveridge and associate editor Albert Lucas funded by Aberdeen City Council.
 All music in Painting Music is created by AI from live painting.
 Japanese ink drawing as well as AI visual and aural outputs evolve onto a screen.
 The film premiere was at Haddo House Art Festival as part of the exhibition Experimental Use of Space 2019.
-The film will be further shown at Belmont Filmhouse, George Washington Wilson Centre at Aberdeen University, and Royal Society of Edinburgh as part of Science Festival.
+The film is due to be screened at Belmont Filmhouse, George Washington Wilson Centre at Aberdeen University, and Royal Society of Edinburgh as part of Science Festival.

-Painting Music offers a unique experience and taps into current demands of interactive and evolving ‘stories’, holding elements of risk and revealing behind-the-scene-glimpses with at the core high quality fine art in a distinctive style.
+Painting Music offers a unique experience and taps into current demands for interactive and evolving ‘stories’, that contain elements of risk and reveal the artistic process to the audience.
 The production process brings attention to the art of live drawing and highlights drawing’s dynamic capacity with other artforms, technology and their relationship with its audience.
 The production explores thoughts and fears over the application and impact of AI, and its prevalence both today and in the future.